-The Board believes that individuals who are nominated to be a Director should have demonstrated notable or significant achievements in business, education or public service; should possess the requisite intelligence, education and experience to make a significant contribution to the Board and bring a range of skills, diverse perspectives and backgrounds to its deliberations and should have the highest ethical standards, a strong sense of professionalism and intense dedication to serve the interests of the shareholders.
-In identifying candidates for appointment to the Board, the Board may rely on recommendations from existing Board members, major shareholders, the Management or independent sources.
+The Board believes that individuals who are nominated to be a Director should possess the requisite intelligence, education and experience to make a significant contribution to the Board and bring a range of skills, diverse perspectives and backgrounds to its deliberations and should have the highest ethical standards, a strong sense of professionalism and intense dedication to serve the interests of the shareholders.
+In identifying candidates for appointment to the Board, the Board may rely on recommendations from existing Board members, major shareholders, the Management, or independent sources.

-The Board appoints its members through a formal and transparent selection process which is consistent with Terms of Reference of the Company.
+The Board appoints its members through a formal and transparent selection process which is consistent with the Terms of Reference of the Company.
 This process has been reviewed, approved and adopted by the Board.
 New appointees will be considered and evaluated by the NC.
 The NC will then recommend the candidates to be approved and appointed by the Board.
-The Company Secretary will ensure that all appointments are properly made, and that legal and regulatory obligations are met.
+The Company Secretaries will ensure that all appointments are properly made, and that legal and regulatory obligations are met.